Introduction

 When you submit crypto wallet intelligence to our platform, we collect:

-- Your agency or organization identifier (not your personal name)
+Your agency or organization identifier and submitter email address

-This wallet data is not personal information and is used to train our machine learning models and provide intelligence via our API.
+This wallet data is not personal information and is used to enhance our intelligence platform and services.

 2.2 Information Collected Automatically